-- Due to difficulties guiding the jurors throughout the courthouse, it is anticipated that trials will necessitate the use of three bailiffs. - Bailiffs will meet the jurors in the hallway just past security, at the designated time, and escort them to the 3rd floor.
-Due to limited elevator capacity, it will require the use of two bailiffs-one on the 3rd floor with the jurors getting off the elevator, and one on the ground floor with the jurors waiting to board. - The judge shall provide jurors with a point of contact if potentially exposed to COVID-19 or experiencing symptoms of COVID-19.
+- Masks are generally required. - Judges, court staff, bailiffs, lawyers, and jurors will all wear masks during the trial unless otherwise instructed by the judge. - Judges, attorneys, and jurors may be permitted to remove their masks while speaking. - Witnesses will testify without a mask, from behind a plexiglass barrier. - Due to difficulties guiding the jurors throughout the courthouse, it is anticipated that trials will necessitate the use of three bailiffs. - Bailiffs will meet the jurors in the hallway just past security, at the designated time, and escort them to the 4th floor.
+Due to limited elevator capacity, it will require the use of two bailiffs-one on the 4th floor with the jurors getting off the elevator, and one on the ground floor with the jurors waiting to board. - Any juror capable of taking the stairs who desires to do so, will be directed to the stairwell and they may take the stairs to the 4th floor. - The judge shall provide jurors with a point of contact if potentially exposed to COVID-19 or experiencing symptoms of COVID-19.
 They should not be required to report. - Any juror who does not pass the temperature check or COVID screening questions will be brought to the Judge's attention immediately.